-"The following random list of confusingly similar sounds in the matter of trademarks, culled from Nims, Unfair Competition and Trade Marks, 1947, vol. 1, will reinforce our view that "SALONPAS" and "LIONPAS" are confusingly similar in sound: "Gold Dust" and "Gold Drop", "Jantzen" and "Jazz-Sea"; "Silver-splash" and "Supper-Flash"; "Cascarete" and "Celborite", "Celluloid" and "Cellonite", "Charteuse" and "Charseurs", "Cutes" and "Cuticlean"; "Hebe" and "Meje"; "Kotex" and "Femetex"; "Zuso" and "Hoo-hoo" Leon Amdur, In his book "Trademark Law and Practice", pp. 419-42, cites, as coming within the purview of the idem sonans rule.
-"Yusea" and "U-C-A", "Steinway Pianos" and "Steinberg Pianos" and "Seven-Up" and "Lemon-Up".
+"The following random list of confusingly similar sounds in the matter of trademarks, culled from Nims, Unfair Competition and Trade Marks, 1947, vol. 1, will reinforce our view that "SALONPAS" and "LIONPAS" are confusingly similar in sound: "Gold Dust" and "Gold Drop", "Jantzen" and "Jazz-Sea"; "Silver-splash" and "Supper-Flash"; "Cascarete" and "Celborite", "Celluloid" and "Cellonite", "Charteuse" and "Charseurs", "Cutes and "Cuticlean"; "Hebe" and "Meje"; "Kotex" and "Femetex"; "Zuso" and "Hoo-hoo" Leon Amdur, In his book "Trademark Law and Practice", pp. 419-421, cites, as coming within the purview of the idem sonans rule" "Yusea" and "U-C-A", "Steinway Pianos" and "Stienberg Pianos" and "Seven-Up" and "Lemon-Up".
 In Co Tiong vs Director of Patents, this Court unequivocally said that "Celdura" and "Condura" are confusingly similar in sound; this Court held in Sapolin Co. vs Balmaceda, 67 Phil.
 795 that the name "Lusolin" is an infringement of the trademark "Sapolin", as the sound of the two names is almost the same."

 In the instant case, this Bureau finds several dominant features in the competing trademarks equating a likelihood of confusion.
 First.
 The visual and aural similarities between the marks are obvious because of the ending syllables "ZA-AR".
 Second.
-The font and style of the contending marks (Exhibit "A-1" and "A-2" of the opposer; file wrapper records) appear similar, absent any device or design to distinguish the concerned marks.
+The font and style of the contending marks (Exhibits "A-1" and "A-2" of the opposer; file wrapper records) appear similar, absent any device or design to distinguish the concerned marks.
 Third.
 Records, consisting of opposer's Exhibits "A-1" and "A-2", and respondent-applicant's "ANGIZAAR" file wrapper records reveal that the contending marks cover the same class 05 of goods classification.
-They are competing goods because they serve the same purpose, for the treatment of hypertension; and they flow through the same channel of trade, as they are marketed in drugstores.
-As a matter of fact, respondent-applicant, in its Verified Answer, reproduced side by side the actual labels of the competing trademarks.
-It appears that opposer's "COZAAR" is registered under the generic name "Losartan + Potassium", and "HYZAAR" is registered under the generic name "Losartan Potassium".
+They are competing goods because they serve the same purpose, for the treatment of hypertension; and, they flow through the same channel of trade, as they are marketed in drugstores.
+Final point.
+The contending marks have similar generic names.
+Opposer's "COZAAR" is registered under the generic name "Losartan Potassium", and "HYZAAR is registered under the generic name "Losartan + Hydrochlorothiazide".
+On the other hand, respondent-applicant's "ANGIZAAR-H" appears to be registered under the generic name "Losartan Potassium + Hydrochlorothiazide".

-It has to be noted that the provisions of Section 6, Republic Act No. 6675 or "The Generic Act of 1988", as amended by Section 38 of Republic Act No. 9502 of "The Universally Accessible Cheaper and Quality Medicine Act of 2008", enjoins the following to use the generic name of all medicines, to wit:
+It has to be noted that the provisions of Section 6, Republic Act No. 6675 or "The Generic Act of 1988", as amended by Section 38 of Republic Act No. 9502 or "The Universally Accessible Cheaper and Quality Medicine Act of 2008", enjoins the following to use the generic name of all medicines, to wit: